akiomiyao/ped/README.md

     Individual_A AAATGGTACATTTATATTAT
     Individual_B AAATGGTACATTTATATTAC

 All short reads from Individual_A and Individual_B are sliced to *k*-mer (*e.g. k* = 20) in each position.
 For example, the Individual_A has the *k*-mer sequence of AAATGGTACATTTATATTAT but does not have AAATGGTACATTTATATTAC.
 On the other hand, the Individual_B has the AAATGGTACATTTATATTAC but does not have AAATGGTACATTTATATTAT.
-The last base of k-mer of Individual_A is T, and Individual_B is C. The last base of *k*-mers must be SNP or edge of insertion, deletion, inversion, translocation or copy number variation.
-The k-mer method detects edges of polymorphism by difference of last base of k-mers.
+The last base of *k*-mer of Individual_A is T, and Individual_B is C. The last base of *k*-mers must be SNP or edge of insertion, deletion, inversion, translocation or copy number variation.
+The *k*-mer method detects edges of polymorphism by difference of last base of *k*-mers.
 This method enables to detect polymorphisms by direct comparison of NGS data.

 ### Installation

  - Programs run on Unix platforms (Linux, MacOS, FreeBSD).
 At least 2 TB disk space is required.
-For analysis by k-mer method, computer cluster and scheduler are required.
+For analysis by *k*-mer method, computer cluster and scheduler are required.
 Programs for bidirectional method can be run on a computer, but using computer cluster is recommended.
 -  To make reference data of hg38,
     % cd hg38
     % sh setup.sh